ryanve/image_src/readme.txt

 Requires PHP 5.3+

-1. Upload `image_src.php` to the `/wp-content/plugins/` directory
+1. Upload to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate through the Plugins menu in WordPress